Reiki vs. Massage: Which One Is Right for You?

 Where Each Modality Actually Works

 Massage works on muscle, fascia, and circulation.
-The pressure of a therapist's hands physically manipulates tissue, breaks up adhesions, increases blood flow, and discharges tension that's been gripping a specific area.
+The pressure of skilled hands physically manipulates tissue, breaks up adhesions, increases blood flow, and discharges tension that's been gripping a specific area.
 If you've spent the day hunched over a laptop, massage will physically unhook your shoulders.
 It's a body-first modality.

 Reiki works on the body's subtle energy system.
 The practitioner's hands are placed lightly on or just above the body to channel universal life force energy where it's needed.
 There's no deep pressure, no manipulation.
 Instead, Reiki addresses the layer underneath the muscles — the nervous system state, the energetic blockages, the parts of you that don't release just because someone presses on them.
 It's a system-first modality.

-Both shift the body out of fight-or-flight.
+Both can support a shift out of fight-or-flight.
 They just take different routes to get there.

 When to Choose Massage